Aim of the course

 The course will introduce capacitance measurements tecniques and impedance spectroscopy applications, eventually coupled with Atomic Force Microscopes to complement the electrical information with a position information of nanometric precision.

-The course will discuss how to manage the electrical signals extracted from neutral molecules via electrochemical measurements with 3 electrodes, the electronic circuits to interface electrodes whose size can be as small as few tens of nanometer square and various applications in the biological domain from olfactory receptors, to cathecolamine exocitosis, to cell counting, etc.
+The course will discuss how to make ohmic contacts (DC electrical access) to the liquid, how to use the electrolite as conformal conductive electrode and how to prevent DC conduction through metal-liquid interfaces (AC electrical access).
+Examples of applications will be given on how to manage the electrical signals extracted from neutral molecules via electrochemical measurements with 3 electrodes, the electronic circuits to interface electrodes whose size can be as small as few tens of nanometer square.

 At the end of the course, an attendance certificate will be provided.